cdn-specs/control-header/draft-cdn-control-header.md

 When an implementation parses CDN-Cache-Control as a Structured Field, each directive will be assigned a value.
 For example, max-age has an integer value; no-store’s value is boolean true, and no-cache’s value can either be boolean true or a list of field names.
 Implementations SHOULD NOT accept other values (e.g. coerce a max-age with a decimal value into an integer).
 Likewise, implementations SHOULD ignore parameters on directives, unless otherwise specified.

-However, some implementers MAY initially reuse a Cache-Control parser for simplicity.
+However, implementers MAY initially reuse a Cache-Control parser for simplicity.
 If they do so, they SHOULD observe the following points, to aid in a smooth transition to a full Structured Field parser and prevent interoperability issues:

 * If a directive is repeated in the field value (e.g., "max-age=30, max-age=60"), the last value 'wins' (60, in this case)
 * Members of the directives can have parameters (e.g., "max-age=30;a=b;c=d"), which should be ignored unless specified.